codecowboydotio/codecowboy/content/ai/mcp-templated-report.md

 ![step two](/images/mcp-api-response.jpg)

+The next two steps are interesting.
+The first step is where the planet data is pulled out of the existing dataset that claude queried.
+Essentially it's a way of rearranging or re-keying the existing data.
+This is because the planet data is included in the person data.

 ![step four](/images/mcp-report-step2.2.jpg)

+The last piece of the puzzle, claude uses the inbuilt skill to export a pptx file for me to check.

 ![step five](/images/mcp-report-step2.3.jpg)

+The outputs are simple.
+There is a graph of the planet data, and a table of the people with the fields that I requested in the template.
+Most amazingly, the branding is NOT in traditional black and yellow.

 ![step six](/images/mcp-report-step3.jpg)

 ![step seven](/images/mcp-report-step4.jpg)

 ## MCP Logs

+## Output
+On the server side we can see that the client (claude) made a call to list the tools, and then called the get_all_swapi_people tool.
+I will delve more into this in another post.

 ```Shell
 2026-01-16 03:09:20 - mcp.server.lowlevel.server - INFO - Processing request of type ListToolsRequest